ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d1 - a - Functions Advanced.md

 - leave the examples for w2d2 (unit "Async and callbacks") -->

-- A function can be passed as an argument to another function
+- Callback = when we pass a function as an argument to another function
   - example: `forEach()`
   - example: `setTimeout()`